AndrewPeverells/Tracing-Key-Religious-Terms-through-time-in-Early-Modern-Neo-Latin-Poetry-/README.md

 The repository includes:

-- a curated and cleaned corpus derived from the CAMENA – Corpus Automatum Multiplex Electorum Neolatinitatis Auctorum (University of Mannheim), redistributed under the terms of the CC BY-SA 4.0 license;
+- A curated and cleaned corpus derived from the CAMENA – Corpus Automatum Multiplex Electorum Neolatinitatis Auctorum (University of Mannheim), redistributed under the terms of the CC BY-SA 4.0 license;

-- enriched metadata for authors, printers, places, and publication dates;
+- Enriched metadata for authors, printers, places, and publication dates;

-- scripts for text extraction, preprocessing, metadata alignment, and collocate statistics for implementing semantic drift analysis and diachronic collocate evolution;
+- Scripts for text extraction, preprocessing, metadata alignment, and collocate statistics for implementing semantic drift analysis and diachronic collocate evolution;

-- visualisations of term trajectories across time periods and confessional contexts.
+- Visualisations of term trajectories across time periods and confessional contexts.